 Dry air is the culprit for several issues, including an increase in your chances of getting sick and an increase in potential shocks from static.
 Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that could be prevented with the use of a humidifier.

 Well, when winter comes around and the temperatures drop, the makeup of the air itself changes.
 Cold air doesn’t hold as much moisture as warm air, which is why it’s easy to notice dry skin or chapped lips in the winter.
 This can also impact the inside of your home, such as wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

-There is more to humidification than just increasing the amount of moisture.
-There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you the best control over humidity levels in your house.
-It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your indoor space.
-A whole-home humidifier distributes the moisture more consistently and in the greatest capacity, too, which will help you reach your indoor comfort.
+Humidification is more than just adding moisture to the air in your home.
+Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you optimal control over the humidity in your home.
+It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier delivers the moisture more consistently and in the greatest capacity too, which will help you reach your indoor comfort.

 - Keeping humidity levels in check reduces the chances you’ll need to repair furniture, flooring or paint due to damage.

 You don’t have to suffer because of dry air in the winter.
-We’ll help show you how easy it is, so why wait?
-Adding a humidifier to your house can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
-If you have questions about how a humidifier can help your Moline home, give Freed Heating & Air Conditioning a call at 309-323-9584 to learn more.
+It’s not as difficult as you might think, so why not get started right away?
+Adding a humidifier to your house can not only keep your home more comfortable, but can potentially help keep you a little healthier as all the bugs make their yearly rounds.
+If you want to know more about adding a humidifier to your Moline home, give Freed Heating & Air Conditioning a call at 309-323-9584 to learn more.